Retrospective Exhibitionist and Difficult Bodies (2005)

 Retrospective Exhibitionist and Difficult Bodies is an emotionally charged evening of two works presented as a diptych, back to back.
 This evening looks at the two sides that are in every performance: what the performer presents and what the performer feels.

-In Retrospective Exhibitionist, a landmark solo for Gutierrez, he shuttles through his own real and imagined performance history, excavating to find the vulnerability of what it is to be watched by others.
+In Retrospective Exhibitionist, a landmark solo for Gutierrez, he shuttles through his own real and imagined performance history, excavating the vulnerability that emerges from being watched by others.
 Using a TV/VCR, boom box, mic and amp, video camera, and other simple props, Gutierrez looks at the merciless unraveling of time and its impact on live performance and a life spent on the stage.

 Created by Miguel Gutierrez in collaboration with Anna Azrieli, Michelle Boulé, and Abby Crain